Antoine-D/Solace-C-API-Benchmarking/README.md

 ###Solace Stress Test C###

+*Note: requires a solace appliance that accepts TCP connections.*

 ####Run It####
 To run run the bash script `run.sh` from SolaceStressTests/C. `sh run.sh` By default it will pin cores 22 and 23 for the consumer and cores 24 and 25 for the producer (change taskset params.
 The output from the consumer is directed to `consumer.out` while the output from the producer is directed to `producer.out`.